browserstack/protractor-browserstack/Local Testing/README.md

 ### Setting up local tunnel

 Download the BrowserStackLocal Binary as instructed [here](https://www.browserstack.com/automate/node#setting-local-tunnel).
-Run the binary locally.
+Keep the tunnel running locally.

 `path/to/BrowserStackLocal $BROWSERSTACK_KEY localhost,3000,0`

+### Serve the html files

+Run a local server which will serve the html files in `app` directory on localhost port 8000 for testing.
+A simple way to do this is to run a simple python server locally.

+`cd app/ && python -m SimpleHTTPServer'

 ### Run tests

+In the `Local Testing` folder, run

 `protractor conf.js`